 Students who think that they have been graded unfairly must appeal the grade at issue in writing within 30 days after the last day of the final examination period for the semester in which the grade was assigned.
 (The written appeal follows step 1 below and must be addressed to the Chair/Dean of the Division or School, signed by the student, and delivered or postmarked within the 30-day limit.)
 Because the appeal of a grade is an in-house procedure, and not a court of law, no legal counsel or any other person may be present other than the persons specifically mentioned in each step below.
-Exceptions to this may be granted by the Vice President for Academic and Student Affairs only for the following reasons: (1) a student with disabilities requiring extraordinary assistance; or (2) a student whose first language is not English and whose English is not sufficiently fluent so as to allow him/her to represent himself/herself adequately.
-In these cases, the appointment will be left to the discretion of the Vice President for Academic and Student Affairs.
+Exceptions to this may be granted by the Vice President for Academic Affairs only for the following reasons: (1) a student with disabilities requiring extraordinary assistance; or (2) a student whose first language is not English and whose English is not sufficiently fluent so as to allow him/her to represent himself/herself adequately.
+In these cases, the appointment will be left to the discretion of the Vice President for Academic Affairs.
 The steps in the process are as follows:

-1. The student will discuss the grade with the instructor involved.\ This meeting should occur within three weeks of the last day of the final examination period for the semester in which the grade was assigned.
-The majority of grade disputes are resolved at this step.

-2. In the rare cases that the disputes are not resolved in step 1, the student must file a written appeal to the Division Chair or Dean of the School within 30 days after the last day of the final examination period for the semester in which the grade was assigned.
-Only the final course grade may be appealed.
-Individual assignment grades are to be addressed with the instructor as needed throughout the semester and are not subject to appeal.
-The letter should clearly address the basis for the appeal which must be grounded in one of the following situations:
+- 1. The student will discuss the grade with the instructor involved\.
+This meeting should occur within three weeks of the last day of the final examination period for the semester in which the grade was assigned.
+The majority of grade disputes are resolved at this step. - 2.
+In the rare cases that the disputes are not resolved in step 1, the student must file a written appeal to the Division Chair or Dean of the School within 30 days after the last day of the final examination period for the semester in which the grade was assigned.
+Within two weeks of receipt of the written appeal, the Division Chair or the